 Con: The Past (-2pts)

-The movie just kind of starts.
-There is not a whole lot of build up in the sense that the movie just starts with Mary and Frank together.
-There is no setup as to what happened to Mary's parents, how did Frank come to be her guardian or what happened to the rest of the family.
-The movie just kind of starts by showing Frank and Mary's relationship together.
-I appreciated this because the movie was not about the past, it was about Mary, Frank and the difficulties that come with raising a child genius.
-I enjoyed this aspect of the movie until all of the main characters are talking about the past or wondering about the past.
-It is fine if you ignore the past IF the movie does not focus on that.
-This movie ignores the past, then later, focuses on it heavily.
-This made me want to have seen it in the beginning of the movie.
-Did I think this significantly hurt the movie?
-No, I still very much enjoyed this one and every question (about the past) gets answered but the movie could have been much more impactful if the audience felt like they were there with the characters in the past as well as the present.
+The movie just kind of started.
+There was no setup as to what happened to Mary's parents, how Frank came to be her guardian, or what happened to the rest of the family.
+The movie just kind of started by showing Frank and Mary's relationship together.
+I appreciated this because the movie was not about the past, it was about Mary, Frank, and the difficulties that came with raising a child genius.
+I enjoyed this aspect of the movie until all of the main characters were talking about the past or wondering about the past constantly.
+It is fine if you skip the origin of the main characters if the characters do not repeatedly focus on that origin.
+The movie definitely did not need a long, drawn out setup, but I felt there should have been at least a quick scene or two to show the characters beforehand, as it would have allowed the audience to connect with the characters more effectively.

 Grade: B- (84pts)